peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 - `this` does not, in any way, refer to a function's **lexical scope**
     - It is true that internally, scope is kind of like an object with properties for each of the available identifiers
     - But the scope "object" is not accessible to JavaScript code.
-It's an inner part of the *Engine*'s implementation.
+It's an inner part of the *Engine*'s implementation

 Consider code which attempts (and fails!) to cross over the boundary and use `this` to implicitly refer to a function's lexical scope: